Evoltic/alikemovie-v2/README.md

 ### 1. Create ./.env

-"THEMOVIEDB_API_KEY" var is required if database empty.
+"THEMOVIEDB_API_KEY" var is required for posters download.

 Specify any other variable (in ./.env) supported by ./client/.env and ./server/.env to overwrite defaults if needed.